 Geranium is a genus in the Geraniaceae family of around 400 species found in temperate regions.
 The name Geranium means "crane" in Greek, and the common English name of many species is "crane's bill" although this may be a reference to the distinctive seed capsules.
 Geraniums should not be confused with the plants the horticultural trade refers to as "Geraniums", which are species of Pelargonium.
 Geranium species have 10 fertile stamens.
 Pelargonium species also have 10 stamens, but they are not all fertile.
 Only 1,2,3,4,5, or 7 are fertile.

-Geranium maculatum is known as 'Wild Geranium' and is native to the East of North America.
+Geranium maculatum L. is known as 'Wild Geranium' and is native to the East of North America.
 The high tannin content of its rhizome led early settlers to use it for tanning hide.
 Extracts from the rhizome are also used as herbal medicines.

-Geranium transversale Rose Foundling - This is a unique, bright, deep pink form of the normally pallid tuberous species native to Central Asia, W Siberia and N China.
-Originally found in the Aktash mountains in Uzbekistan.
+Geranium transversale (Kar. & Kir.)
+Vved. ex Pavlov 'Rose Foundling' is now considered by Plants of the World online to be a synonym of Geranium linearilobum subsp. transversale (Kar. & Kir.)
+P.H.Davis which is a synonym of Geranium linearilobum DC.
+This is a unique, bright, deep pink form of the normally pallid tuberous species native to Central Asia, W Siberia and N China and originally found in the Aktash mountains in Uzbekistan.
 Photos contributed by Paige Woodward.

 Geranium tuberosum L. is a tuberous species that originates from southern Europe into Asia Minor.
 It is dormant in summer.
 It has small pink/blue flowers borne above quite nice foliage.
 It is adaptable and does well in a sunny, well-drained position.
 It is reported to be hardy in colder climates.
 Photos from Martin Bohnet and Shmuel Silinsky.